 Are you a farmer who needs to know how the new Federal food safety regulations (FSMA) will affect you?
 Or wondering how to reach new wholesale markets?
 Then sign up FamilyFarmed’s March 22 and/or March 23 farmer training workshops being presented as part of the 2018 Good Food EXPO at UIC Forum.

-On-Farm Food Safety & Federal Food Safety Modernization Act (FSMA) regulations farmer training will be held on Thursday, March 22nd as a Good Food Expo pre-conference event at the UIC Forum in Chicago.
+Food safety farmer training will be held on Thursday, March 22nd as a Good Food Expo pre-conference event at the UIC Forum in Chicago.
 Find out if, and when, you need to be compliant with FSMA.
 This is a hands-on training designed for active learning.
 We will do risk assessments in the workshop to identify potential hazards, analyze how they move on farms, and determine if action needs to be taken or not.
 We will also develop record keeping/traceability systems that align with farm work, support decision-making, and maximize profitability while also meeting food safety requirements.
 Class participants will receive a free 3-ring binder of food safety plan templates and action plans.
 Registration is FREE.
 Lunch will be available for purchase.

 This training is part of Good Food EXPO programming at the UIC Forum in Chicago.
 Meeting the needs and values of wholesale produce buyers is fundamental to creating healthy long-term relationship.
 How to actively seek buyers is just the start.
 Who is your customer and why do they buy?
 Maintaining the relationship requires attention to details from bunch sizes, labels and lot codes, contracts, pricing, communication, sequential planting, quality control, trends and more.
 Learn how to serve the wholesale market and make your farm a highly desired source of fresh produce.
 Registration is FREE.
 Lunch will be available for purchase on the trade floor.